Your Basket has 0 items

 Goods Total: £0.00 ex VAT

-For office environments and home.
-Fight burning solids and liquids.
+For office environments and homes.
+Capable of fight burning solids and liquids.

 Class A and B fires.

 Now mainly used for electrical equipment in offices.
 Leaves no mess.
 Frost-free